maquinl/MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_01_Ex1_Create_Connectors.md

 # Lab 1 – Lab Introduction

 Adatum Corporation runs their legacy applications (such as Microsoft Exchange Server 2019) in an on-premises deployment.
-However, they recently subscribed to Microsoft 365, thereby creating a hybrid deployment in which they must synchronize their on-premises and cloud deployments.
+However, they recently subscribed to Microsoft 365, thereby creating a hybrid deployment in which they must synchronize their on-premises and cloud deployment.

 Throughout the labs in this course, you will take on the persona of Holly Dickson, Adatum's Messaging Administrator.
 You have been tasked with integrating Adatum's on-premises Exchange environment with Microsoft 365 and Exchange Online.
-Adatum's project team has decided to implement Microsoft 365 in a pilot project that will not only provide them with experience using the product, but also enable them to match their messaging requirements with the Microsoft 365 feature set.
+Adatum's project team has decided to implement Microsoft 365 in a pilot project that will not only provide them with experience using the product, but also enable them to match their messaging requirements with the Microsoft 365 feature sets.

 Your instructor will provide guidance on how to obtain your Microsoft 365 credentials in your lab-hosted environment.
 You will use these credentials throughout the remaining labs in this course.

 **WWL Tenants - Terms of Use**
 If you are being provided with a tenant as a part of an instructor-led training delivery, please note that the tenant is made available for the purpose of supporting the hands-on labs in the instructor-led training.